docker/dockercraft/world/Plugins/ChatLog/README.md

 ChatLog
 =======

-A Chat Log plugin for MCServer.
+A Chat Log plugin for Cuberite.

-This work is Copyright of the [MCServer Developers](https://github.com/mc-server/MCServer/blob/master/CONTRIBUTORS)
+This work is Copyright of the [Cuberite Developers](https://github.com/cuberite/Cuberite/blob/master/CONTRIBUTORS)